OFW Demand Stabilizes Philippine Economy

 The Philippine Overseas Employment Administration (POEA) is a government agency that monitors and assists OFWs working abroad.
 OFWs are required to register with the POEA, while in the process of applying for working visas and other permits to go abroad.
 The POEA is also tasked with registering and monitoring recruitment agencies in the Philippines to ensure that no OFWs are led into forced labor, and other forms of abuse.

-According to corporate lawyer Amanda Carpo, legal counsel of Makati-based firm Kittelson and Carpo Consulting, “The number of overseas recruitment agencies setting up operations in the Philippines is growing at an exorbitant rate.
+According to corporate lawyer Amanda Carpo, legal counsel of Taguig-based firm InCorp Philippines, “The number of overseas recruitment agencies setting up operations in the Philippines is growing at an exorbitant rate.
 This is primarily because OFWs are considered a global commodity.
 Higher salaries and superior living conditions have lured a large number of OFWs abroad, and more and more Filipinos are following in their footsteps.
 This bodes well for the Philippine economy, which can only stand to gain from an increase in OFW remittances.”

 On the other hand, as the Philippines undergoes a change in government and the job market abroad gets continually more competitive the question arises as to whether or not Filipinos will continue to venture abroad, in search of greener pastures.
 With such a competitive overseas job market, OFWs may be returning home to the Philippines making for highly-skilled overseas trained employees.
 The Philippine government should be prepared to respond to these scenarios and to support the OFWs who have been and continue to be a positive force in the economy.